Mitali92/SYSC5709W-Project/ProblemStatement.md

 **FUNCTIONAL REQUIREMENTS:**

-The BOOKbible Application should support the following functions:
+The Bookify Application should support the following functions:
 1. Password protected login access to the user
 2. User should have the option to Add/delete books
 3. View/Edit/Search from the book’s record